 There are two primary variables which dictate what your ending 401k balance will be - average cumulative return and the total time of accumulation.
 The longer you contribute, the more you'll have to use in retirement.
 For young professionals, with little or no pension benefits, the answer to the above question is: If the time is now 9am, you should start making contributions before taking a bite of lunch.

 Should I max out my personal 401k contributions?

 In summary, personal contributions to your 401k should be right up there near the top of your financial priority list.
 Is there anything that should be above it in priority?
-Absolutely – credit card and high interest consumer debt, (i.e. any double digit interest debt), should be the first thing you take out.
-But as soon as that’s done, get on line and adjust your 401k contributions as high as possible.
+Absolutely – credit card and high interest consumer debt, should be the first thing you tackle.
+Once your debt is under control, get on-line immediately and adjust your 401k contributions as high as possible.

 “Compound interest is the eighth wonder of the world.
 He who understands it, earns it.
 He who doesn’t, pays it.”
 Albert Einstein

 Now that you see how important making your OWN contributions can be towards a successful retirement, a reasonable way to start making contributions if you aren’t doing so already or to try to max out employee contributions is to set up an automatic increase each year.
 You get a raise almost every year you work.
 Therefore, increase your contribution rate to the 401k at the same time you get your raise every year.
 Say you are contributing 5% of your salary currently, next year raise it to 7%, the following year move it to 9%, etc. You will barely notice that your check has changed and you are on your way to maxing contributions over time and putting yourself in good position for a very enjoyable retirement!